platelk/cameleon.dart/README.md

-# Simplest Dart Http Server 0.1.5
+# Simpliest Dart Http Server 0.1.5
 ## Introduction
 sdhs is a simple http server that provide function to easy create a RESTfull API or a web site.
 This library use the more possible standard API to have the less possible dependancy and use the power of dart.

 ## Goal
-The goal of this library is to provide the easyest way to create a HTTP service with dart.
+The goal of this library is to provide the easiest way to create a HTTP service with dart.
 This library use [Mirror API](https://api.dartlang.org/apidocs/channels/stable/#dart-mirrors.Mirror) and [Annotation](https://api.dartlang.org/apidocs/channels/stable/#analyzer/analyzer.Annotation) to provide the less constraint.

 ## Warning